 CREATE CAST defines a new cast.
 A cast specifies how to perform a conversion between two data types.
 For example,

-converts the integer constant 42 to type text by invoking a previously specified function, in this case text(int4).
+converts the integer constant 42 to type float8 by invoking a previously specified function, in this case float8(int4).
 If no suitable cast has been defined, the conversion fails.

-Two types may be binary compatible, which means that they can be converted into one another without invoking any function.
+Two types may be binary coercible, which means that the types can be converted into one another without invoking any function.
 This requires that corresponding values use the same internal representation.
 For instance, the types text and varchar are binary coercible in both directions.
 Binary coercibility is not necessarily a symmetric relationship.
 For example, the cast from xml to text can be performed for free in the present implementation, but the reverse direction requires a function that performs at least a syntax check.
 (Two types that are binary coercible both ways are also referred to as binary compatible.)

 By default, a cast can be invoked only by an explicit cast request, that is an explicit CAST(x AS typename) or x:: typename construct.